AleksandroSN/nodejs2021Q4-service/README.md

 - 3: debug
 - 4: all

-if level log === 0, all errors logs write in errorLog.txt
+if level log === 0, all errors logs write in errorLog.log

 ## Running application

 ```
-npm start
+npm start:dev
 ```

 After starting the app on port (4000 as default) you can open